mamonaco1973/aws-rstudio-cluster/README.md

 - **Networking:**
   - A VPC with public and private subnets
   - Internet Gateway and NAT Gateway for controlled outbound access
-  - Route tables configured for both public and private subnets
+  - Route tables configured to direct traffic through NAT for private subnets
+  - DNS resolution provided by the Mini-AD domain controller

 - **Security & IAM:**
-  - Security groups for the domain controller, Linux client, Windows client, and EFS mount targets
+  - Security groups for the domain controller, RStudio cluster nodes, ALB, and EFS mount targets
-  - IAM roles and policies allowing EC2 instances to use AWS Systems Manager and mount EFS
+  - IAM roles and instance profiles enabling EC2 nodes to use AWS Systems Manager and mount EFS
-  - Secrets stored in AWS Secrets Manager for AD administrator and test user credentials
+  - Secrets stored in AWS Secrets Manager for AD administrator and RStudio test user credentials

 - **Active Directory Server:**
   - Ubuntu EC2 instance running Samba 4 as a Domain Controller and DNS server
-  - Configured Kerberos realm and NetBIOS name
+  - Configured Kerberos realm and NetBIOS name for centralized authentication
-  - Administrator credentials managed in AWS Secrets Manager
+  - Integrated with the RStudio cluster for domain-based logins

 - **Amazon EFS:**
   - Elastic File System provisioned with mount targets in each private subnet
-  - Security group allowing NFS traffic (TCP/2049) from Linux and Windows servers
+  - Security group allowing NFS traffic (TCP/2049) from RStudio nodes
-  - Configured for multi-AZ availability and automatic scaling

-- **Linux Client Instance:**
+  - Mounted at `/efs/rlibs` and injected into `.libPaths()` for shared R package storage

+- **Custom RStudio AMI:**
+  - Built with Packer to include R, RStudio Server (Open Source Edition), and bootstrap scripts
+  - Configured to integrate with domain authentication
+  - Ready for deployment across the autoscaling cluster

+- **RStudio Autoscaling Cluster:**
+  - Auto Scaling Group of EC2 instances using the custom AMI
+  - Application Load Balancer (ALB) distributing traffic to RStudio nodes
-  - Domain-joined Ubuntu EC2 instance with SSSD integration
+  - Domain-joined at launch, with consistent access to EFS-backed shared libraries
-  - Mounts EFS directly via NFS for testing POSIX file access
-  - Configured to expose the EFS mount as a **Samba share**, enabling Windows clients to access it
+  - Provides high availability and elasticity for R workloads

-- **Windows Client Instance:**
+- **Validation:**
-  - Domain-joined Windows Server EC2 instance
-  - Can access EFS storage via the Samba share hosted on the Linux client
-  - Supports domain-authenticated users for SMB access

----
+  - Automated checks via `./validate.sh` confirm DNS resolution, AD integration, and cluster health
+  - Ensures that users can log in through the ALB and access both personal and shared R libraries

 ### Users and Groups